pangara/mem-admin/modules/documents/client/components/doc-categories/README.md

 See the original JIRA ticket [MEM-361](https://quartech.atlassian.net/browse/MEM-361) for more information

-This module is mainly self-contained but it depends on the 'hasInspectionMeta' defined as a vitual method on the Document model.
+This module is mainly self-contained but it depends on the 'inspectionType' property defined as a virtual method on the Document model.

 ## Usage